anywherelan/awl/README.md

 # About

 Anywherelan (awl for brevity) is a mesh VPN project, similar to tinc, direct wireguard or tailscale.
 Awl makes it easy to connect to any of your devices (at the IP protocol level) wherever they are.
+It also allows you to route traffic through remote peers like a SOCKS5 proxy.

 Some use cases:

-- connect to your home/work laptop with RDP/VNC/SSH, which is usually behind NAT.
-Much easier with awl instead of configuring port forwarding or using heavy VPNs
+- connect to your home/work laptop with RDP/VNC/SSH/etc, which is usually behind NAT.
+Much easier with awl instead of configuring port forwarding or using heavy centralized VPNs
 - get secure access to your selfhosted services like Nextcloud, Home Assistant or Bitwarden without exposing them to the internet
+- access websites from another country by using a remote peer as a SOCKS5 proxy
 - gaming: local multiplayer like in one LAN
 - as an alternative instead of ngrok to share your development server with someone on another device for demonstration
 - you can use your old android device remotely with [scrcpy](https://github.com/Genymobile/scrcpy) + awl to run some android-only apps instead of using an emulator on your PC